nplinden/ndmanager/README.md

 JEFF-3.3/tsl             : 100%|████████████████████████████████████████| 20/20 [00:03s]
 ```

-The `ndf remove` will help you uninstall libraries you don't need anymore.
+The `ndf remove` command will help you uninstall libraries you don't need anymore.

-You can use NDManager to get the path to an ENDF6 tape installed using `ndf`:
+You can use NDManager's python API to get the path to an ENDF6 tape installed using `ndf`:

 ```python
 import ndmanager